Georgia Aquarium: Whale Shark of a Good Time

 The River Scout was pretty interesting to walk through compared to the other exhibits.
 The exhibit carries an outdoor theme throughout the entire exhibit.
 River Scout features animals that can be found across the world.
 Some of our favorite animals in the exhibit: Asian small-clawed otters (sleeping) and red piranhas.

 The Cold Water Quest has a lot of stars in the exhibit The beluga whales (4 of them) are constantly swimming by the viewing window entertaining the crowd.
 They definitely acknowledge and know when people are watching them.
-The southern sea otters are huge compare to some other otters I have seen in the past from other aquariums.
-The otters were play wrestle with each other like siblings in their childhood years.
+The southern sea otters are huge compared to some other otters I have seen in the past from other aquariums.
+The otters were wrestling with each other like siblings in their childhood years.
 In the penguin area, I convinced Nick to crawl through a tunnel to reach an up-close viewing area.
 The penguins were very active, swimming and waddling around their surrounding.

 We have to agree with Georgia Aquarium’s statement “Tropical Diver is a living art exhibit”.
 The Pacific Barrier Reef filled with so many moving colors making it rough on the eyes to select just one fish.
 We never saw a garden eel before and it was helpful that one of the volunteers was present to tell us more info about the eel.

 Great aquarium, really appreciate the high theme level for each exhibit.
 It works well in setting the overall mood for the exhibit.
-I could easily sit for more than a half hour in the Ocean Voyager and watch the whale sharks.
+I could easily sit for more than a half-hour in the Ocean Voyager and watch the whale sharks.

 Georgia aquarium is a “Must Visit” if you have children.
 The kids in the area are lucky to be able to go on field trips to the aquarium and see the behind the scene workings.
-My childhood field trip consisted of trips to Johnstown Flood Museum which barely reached exciting on fun score.
+My childhood field trip consisted of trips to Johnstown Flood Museum which barely reached exciting on the fun score.